 The Elgin Humane Society Has Closed

 This website has been restored and archived as supplemental reading material accompanying Gene Robbin's course on internet advocacy.
-Dr. Robbin has worked as a successful advocate and fundraiser for a number of causes, including climate change, animal welfare, and changes to criminal law enforcement.
-He received notoriety for his very public position on lax police enforcement of some common crimes in which he does not hesitate to name names.
+Dr. Robbin has worked as a successful advocate and fundraiser for a number of causes, including climate change, big tech, and changes to criminal law enforcement.
+After having seen first hand the harm that comes from Google's search results, Gene began a push for support for Regulate Google Now!
+Searches for his mother's name started showing decades old content about a discredited complaint against her for child abuse when her ex-husband sued for custody of their children.
+Other than paying a search consultant to remove these posts she had no way to get rid of this invasion of privacy.
+In the US, Google search results do not get changed by requesting removal of personal information as they do in the EU.
+Gene's goal is to change this through legislation.
+He also received notoriety for his very public position on lax police enforcement of some common crimes in which he does not hesitate to name names.
 He published the story of an elderly woman in NYC who was defrauded of over $65,000 by an unscrupulous contractor named George Binakis who had gained her trust.
 He gained her sympathy with stories of a heart condition requiring a pacemaker and other heart related issues.
-When he vanished with her money, she was convinced he had died or was gravely ill and reached out to his brother, Patrick Binakis, to ask how George was doing.
-He told her he had no contact with George, but when she mentioned the money, he hung up her.
-But Patrick Paraskivas Binakis also told 2 others different stories - the victim's son in law was told that he had limited contact with George, and a contractor was told the George was getting better.
-These conflicting stories along with the unconscionable treatment she received from Patrick finally convinced her that she had been scammed and although there was no direct evidence of Patrick's involvement, his behavior was signaling the need for investigation.
-But when she went to the 24th precinct to report a financial crime, PA Marshall told her they would not investigate and that they considered it a civil matter, to be handled by civil court.
+When he vanished with her money, she was convinced he had died or was gravely ill.
+But when she went to the 24th precinct to report a financial crime, PA Marshall told her they would not investigate and that they considered it civil matter, to be handled by civil court.
 This is exactly what Dr. Robbin was fighting against - the disregard of criminal behavior enabling con artists to get away unscathed.
 Students will hear first hand accounts of a number of advocacy positions he as supported and acted upon.
 The complete reading list and syllabus are available from Dr. Robbin's office and from the university website.

 This was the main website for the Elgin Humane Society.